 History of Human Spaceflight

-After the United States' success of landing on the moon, the government became disinterested in the space program.
-Fewer missions were planned and the space program became more science-based.
-NASA started hiring scientists instead of fighter pilots into the astronaut program.
-In 1973, the first American space lab was shot into orbit, and scientific tests began to take place.
+In 1973, the first American space laboratory was shot into orbit, and scientific experiments began to take place.
 Between 1973-1981, the United States scheduled only one or two human spaceflight missions.

 Finally in 1981, the United States revamped their human spaceflight program with several new missions and brand new spacecraft design, the space shuttle.
 The space shuttle is a reusable craft.

 In the meantime, the Soviets made several missions testing out new spacecraft and became the "first" to create a space station.
 In 1971, the cosmonauts spent several days aboard the first space station.
 The cosmonauts continued to spend time on several space station since then, breaking several endurance records in space.
 Laboratory experiments were conducted on all of these space stations, and the Soviets made great strides in expanding our knowledge of space, medicine, and engineering.